sanderhahn/gcloud-sapper/README.md

 exports.app = app;
 ```

-After `npm run build` the entry point of the Sapper server is inside `__sapper__/build/server/server.js`.
+Functions are started from the `index.js` and its entry point must be exported.
+The entry point has to expose a node request handler with the name of the deploy function.
+After `npm run build` the request handler of the Sapper server is inside `__sapper__/build/server/server.js`.
-We can now include the server handler into index.js:

 ```js
 // index.js